vina-cpu/IS601Homework3/readme.md

--note: i am also convinced that my slight loss of coverage in tests/test_for_num_records.py, and conftest.py is due to the if-statements and except statements not being run if i don't run into a case it matches, but i don't want the test to fail either, so that is my explanation of why there is a slight loss of coverage -for the main.py function loss of coverage, i didn't know how to test the main function itself, so that's why it is so low;
+-note: i am also convinced that my slight loss of coverage in tests/test_for_num_records.py, and conftest.py is due to the if-statements and except statements not being run if i don't run into a case it matches, but i don't want the test to fail either, so that is my explanation of why there is a slight loss of coverage -test_command.py doesn't get to the exception case in plugins/add, plugins/subtract, plugins/multiply, and plugins/divide, so that explains the loss of coverage there as well; goes through all other cases though -for the main.py function loss of coverage, i didn't know how to test the main function itself, so that's why it is so low;
 i also was not able to figure out how to trigger the exception as {e} exception case, so that accounts for another missed line